rainbowchook/face-app-api/README.md

 3. Another alternative is deploying the database using [Planetscale](https://planetscale.com/docs/concepts/what-is-planetscale), a MySQL-compatible serverless database, by selecting a region close to the application server or region that the serverless function is deployed in (Vercel allows specifying the region for the serverless function).
 Planetscale deploys over AWS and GCP, which makes it easy to co-locate the application server and database in the same region.

 4. Since the Express server and Postgresql database were deployed as Docker containers (bearing in mind cost-effectiveness), they could have been deployed into ECS for horizontal scaling of services depending on demand.

+### Use of HTTP instead of HTTPS
+As this project is deliberately kept low-cost by requiring a new stack to be deployed each time, no domain nor CA was purchased for a secure HTTPS connection.
+The stack is always destroyed after testing.

+Port 80 will be open, thus the front-end client will make calls to http://<EC2_public_URL>.

+As the browser will not allow mixed media content to be served (the server is serving over HTTP instead of HTTPS), all requests from the front-end client will be routed through a serverless function, deployed together with the front-end app to Vercel, thus bypassing browser restrictions.

 ## References